MaxStrange/Artie/electrical-schematics/controller-module/REVISIONS.md

   nor do any of the peripherals draw power from the RPi directly.
     * **This is fixed in the second rev**.
 * The micro USB adapter is for a serial (UART) connection to the Raspberry Pi.

-## Rev 0.2

-* This is the circuit board you need for Artie Aardvark.
-* This is a Raspberry Pi Hat which should have female pins soldered to the *underside of the board*, then the board should be slotted onto the RPi itself.
-* The micro USB adapter is for a serial (UART) connection to the Raspberry Pi.
-* No need to supply any power to the Raspberry Pi itself.
-Power is supplied by means of the [bus board](../bus-board-head/REVISIONS.md).